- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 There are two way to comfortably carry your landing net.
 The first one is to carry it in your fly fishing hip pack, sling pack or fly fishing vest.
 Most modern day packs, slings or vests have sleeves to hold your fly fishing net.

-The other comfortable way to carry it is to attach it to the back of your waders or wading jacket using a magnetic net release.
+The other comfortable way to carry it is to attach it to the back of your waders or wading jacket using a fly fishing net leash.
 That’s a small magnet with a lanyard.
 When you are ready to land your fish, you simply grab it and pull.
 The magnet releases the net and you can land the fish.
 It’s a very nice and comfortable way to carry your landing net as it is out of the way when you are casting but easily accessible when you need it.
 Here are a few releases that we recommend:

-Table could not be displayed.What is important in a good fly fishing net?
+What is important in a good fly fishing net?

 A good fly fishing net should have a solid built quality no matter where you use it.
 There is nothing worse than losing a big fish because your landing net is too small or poorly built and breaks when it counts.